Core TeachingFood as medicine, digestive fire, constitutional balance

 The kitchen

 In Ayurveda, the kitchen is not separate from the pharmacy.
-The cook is not separate from the healer.
+The cook carries healing knowledge.
 Every meal is an opportunity to bring the body into balance or to push it further into disorder.
 This responsibility is not a burden.
 It is an invitation.

 The Ayurvedic kitchen is simple.
+Simplicity serves the cook.
 A few good pots, heavy-bottomed.
 A mortar and pestle for grinding spices fresh.
-A selection of oils — ghee for general use, sesame for warming, coconut for cooling.
+A selection of oils: ghee for general use, sesame for warming, coconut for cooling.
 The core spices: cumin, coriander, fennel, turmeric, ginger, black pepper, cardamom, cinnamon.
 From these few elements, infinite variations.

 The preparation begins before cooking.
-Stand in your kitchen.
-Feel your feet on the floor.
-Notice what you are bringing to this work — your mood, your attention, your intention.
+Stand in the kitchen.
+Feel the feet on the floor.
+Notice what you are bringing to this work: the mood, the attention, the intention.
 The food will receive whatever you give it.
-This is not metaphor.
-Studies show that the emotional state of the cook affects the vagal tone of those who eat the food.
-The nervous system knows.
+Studies show the emotional state of the cook affects the vagal tone of those who eat.
+The nervous system knows what their nervous system brought to the stove.

 What you cook with awareness nourishes differently than what you cook while distracted.
 The vagus nerve knows the difference.
 So does the gut.